adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

 ```

 If you run into installation problems, you can use "pip install -vvv pmc-cli" to help debug.

+You may get an error message such as "User '464e3c60-f66b-11ed-b67e-0242ac120002' lacks permission to complete this action.",
+You can use the ADO api to look up the user (e.g. `https://vssps.dev.azure.com/{YOUR ORG HERE}/_apis/identities/464e3c60-f66b-11ed-b67e-0242ac120002`).
+This will give you the user name which you can then add to your feed as a Contributor.

 Also, you can [reach out to the Azure Artifacts team for
 help](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/azure-artifacts/office-hours).